-How We Value Diversity and Foster Inclusion
+How I Value Diversity and Foster Inclusion

 - Provide people with opportunities to be part of decisions that impact them.
 Public finance decisions often have big implications for people outside the finance office.
 If these people are part of the decision-making process, they are more likely to feel fairly treated and thereby regard the people who work in finance office as trustworthy.

 - Support equity in service provision.
 Local government services are critical to the lives of our citizens.
 Finance offices, because of their resource allocation role, can impact the quality of services and how and where services are provided.
 I commit to valuing diversity within my organization and within my community, recognizing my own biases, and calling out unfair discrimination of any kind.